-Universal Design for Learning (UDL) is a framework for designing your instruction based on principles that allow all of your students to have access to the general curriculum.
+Universal Design for Learning (UDL) is a teaching framework for designing your instruction and give all students equal opportunities of success.
 Every classroom is full of diverse students with their own unique learning styles.
 You might have a student who speaks two languages, a student who loves to draw, and a student who needs to have their text read out loud all in the same classroom.

 Learning isn’t a singular thing.
-In fact, we know from science that there are three broad learning networks.
-There’s recognition (the what of learning), strategic (the how of learning), and affective (the why of learning).
+In fact, we know from science that there are three broad learning networks:

-When we use the word design, we don’t just mean how the curriculum looks but also how it’s used by others.
+When we use the word design in Universal Design for Learning, we don’t just mean how the curriculum looks but also how it’s used by others.

-Well-designed curriculum acts much like a well-designed building.
+A well-designed curriculum acts much like a well-designed building.
 In a universally designed building, architects plan for all types of people, with or without disabilities, who use their building.
-This means they’ll create ramps for those in wheelchairs and strollers, signs with braille for those visually impaired, and signs and maps for their visitors.
+This means they’ll create ramps for those in wheelchairs, signs with braille for those visually impaired, and maps for their visitors.
 By designing our curriculum for those in the margins, we create a curriculum that benefits everyone.

 How does Universal Design for Learning Work?

 Designing a curriculum that’s universal can be tricky.
 After all, no two students are exactly alike, and in a diverse classroom, the task of creating an accessible curriculum can feel daunting.
 Here are a few steps for how to use the UDL framework to make goals, methods, materials, and assessments that are truly universal.